 The process of Code Execution involves

-The process of software development, it’s the last step, and it’s done on a PC/ Device.
+The process of software development is the last step, and it’s done on a PC/ Device.

 Access Control Bypasses: